 Felipe was born in 1987 in Rio de Janeiro, Brazil.
 He received his Electronic and Computational Engineering degree from the Federal University of Rio de Janeiro in 2015.
 Subsequently, he studied Microelectronics at COPPE, where he wrote his Master's thesis at the Laboratório de Projeto de Circuitos, receiving his MSc.
 Degree in Electrical Engineering in 2018.
 After finishing his studies he joined the Institute for Microelectronics in January 2019, where he is currently working on his doctoral degree.
 Felipe is researching parallel numerical approaches for solving the Boltzmann Equation.

-Fig. 2: Representation of the V-grid with the SHE matrix.
+Fig. 2: Speed-up of the parallel linear solver in comparison with the serial solver.